ichisemasashi/readHyLang/Automate_the_Boring_Stuff_with_Python/20_ControllingTheKeyboardAndMouseWithGUI_Automation.md

 [formData] assignment statement:

 pyautogui.PAUSE = 0.5\
-print(\'Ensure that the browser window is active and the form is loaded!\')
+print('Ensure that the browser window is active and the form is loaded!')

 #### ***Step 3: Start Typing Data***